Reading an EPW file starts with function read_epw(), which parses an EPW

 columns:

-: Character type.
+type: Character type.
 The type of period.
-Possible value: typical
+Possible value: typical and

 extreme